-Here we’re going to break down LGBT Business Enterprise Certification eligibility, go over the incredible benefits this program offers, and then show you how to apply.
+Here we’re going to break down LGBT Business Enterprise Certification eligibility, go over the incredible benefits this program offers, and then walk you through the certification process.
 Let’s dive in:

-Who is eligible to become an LGBT business enterprise?
+Who is eligible to become an LGBT business enterprise (LGBTBE)?

-Curious if you qualify to become an LGBTBE?
+Curious if you qualify to become a certified LGBT business owner?
 According to the NGLCC’s official certification guidelines, you’re eligible if:

 - Your business is at least 51% owned, operated, managed, and controlled by a person or persons who are US citizens or lawful permanent residents and identify as LGBTQ+.